-When the court posts the divorce papers to the Respondent, he or she has to fill in a simple form, called the Form of Acknowledgement of Service, to confirm that they have received and read the papers.
-This form then has to be signed and sent back to the court office.
+When the court posts the divorce papers to the Respondent, he or she has to fill in an online form, to confirm that they have received the Application for divorce and agree it can go ahead.

 CAFCASS is the Children and Family Court Advisory and Support Service.
 A CAFCASS officer focuses on the needs and well-being of children involved in divorce cases.
 These social workers prepare reports regarding the children and in the event of a disputed child proceeding, they advise the Court on the best option for the child.

 Child arrangement order